 You can recombine terpenes with distillate and even further refine what partitions into the non-distillate, non-terpene round-bottom collection flask.
 But distillate, as is, isn’t full-spectrum.
 Winterized oil, however, should contain some terpenes and minor cannabinoids and, therefore, would be considered full-spectrum, just not as full-spectrum as crude oil.
 A lab analysis will confirm for sure.

 The main decision-making that should design your product refinement blueprint is what type of products you’re looking to make.
 Want creams, lotions, salves?
 A decarboxylated crude oil might be just the ticket, since those plant waxes may be wanted, natural, topical ingredients.

 Vending vapes?
 Again, getting those waxes out is critical, so you might do several winterizations until waxes are no longer collected, or you may just pass a winterized oil through your distillation setup.
-Winterized oil for vapes doesn’t need to be decarboxylated since the heat generated from the coil will decarboxylate THCA (tetrahydrocannabinolic acid) or CBDA (cannabidiolic acid) to delta-9-tetrahydrocannabinol and cannabidiol, respectively.
+Winterized oil specifically for vape cartridges doesn’t technically need to be decarboxylated since the heat generated from the vaporizer coil will decarboxylate THCA (tetrahydrocannabinolic acid) or CBDA (cannabidiolic acid) to delta-9-tetrahydrocannabinol and cannabidiol, respectively.